 Sharable Devices

 Some devices are “sharable devices”.
 An example is the Keylock.
 A sharable device allows multiple applications to call its methods and access its properties.
 Also, it may fire its events to all applications that have opened it.
-A sharable device may still limit access to some methods or properties to an application that has claimed it, or may fire some events only to this application.
+A sharable device may still limit access to some methods or properties to an application that has claimed it or may fire some events only to this application.

 Events Updated in Release 1.12